 Join Our Community

 GreenHouse is a social impact incubator for students and community members who want to create social or environmental change.
 We train students to develop entrepreneurial and intrapreneurial knowledge, skills, and mindsets and help them build their professional networks.
-Our team delivers the Social Innovators in Training program and the Community Innovation Challenge program every term.
+Every term, our team delivers the Social Innovators in Training program and community innovation challenges through the Changemaker Labs program.
 GreenHouse also manages the Social Impact Fund, which provides seed funding to advance the creation and launch of student-led programs, products, services, ventures and other social change initiatives.
 At the end of every term, we host the Social Impact Showcase to celebrate the accomplishments of our students.